WordPress/gutenberg/docs/designers-developers/developers/data/data-core-editor.md

 *Parameters*

+ * data: The data for the action
- * post: The post that failed updating.
+ * data.post: The post that failed updating.
- * edits: The fields that were being updated.
+ * data.edits: The fields that were being updated.
- * error: The error from the failed call.
+ * data.error: The error from the failed call.
- * options: Options passed through from the original action dispatch.
+ * data.options: Options passed through from the original action dispatch.

 ### updatePost